munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 ## Preparing semantic cache data

 Accurate functionality of this architecture depends on a well-constructed semantic cache containing sample agent utterances.
 Each agent's capabilities should be represented with diverse sample utterances, ensuring comprehensive coverage.
 For reliable agent invocation, it is strongly recommended to include a minimum of five distinct utterances for every capability.
-This requirement is a mandatory prerequisite for onboarding any agent into this system.
+This requirement is a mandatory prerequisite for onboarding any agent into the system.

 ## Dynamic inclusion of agents